|

 Unauthorized modifications void the Listing and expose the modifier

 to civil, and potentially criminal, litigation and liability.
+This was heavily revised with the 2026 version.

 - 110.12.
 Mechanical Execution of Work.
 The last part of the long-standing "Electrical